Automotive industry in Croatia: History

 The same year, privately owned Rimac Automobili produced Rimac Concept One, a two-seat high-performance electric sports car.
 Concept One has been described as the world's first electric supercar becoming the world's fastest accelerating electric automobile until 2015.
 The car was exported during the same year, and was the first car exported abroad in the country's history.
 As of 2016, all of the eight Concept Ones manufactured were sold.
 The company subsequently unveiled the improved Rimac Concept S at the 2015 Geneva Motor Show.
-The company's subsidiary Greyp Bikes also started mass production and export of its own brand of high performance electric bikes.
-Greyp dealerships were opened in countries such as United Kingdom, Switzerland, Norway, and Luxembourg.
 The Rimac group also produces and manufactures engines and other electrical parts for other companies, such as the liquid cool battery pack for Koenigsegg, claimed as the most power-dense battery pack to date.
 In 2017, they were producing battery systems for Aston Martin.
 It also produces entire vehicles for other companies, such as the Applus Volar-E for Applus+ IDIADA.